 They (🔗previous post) still keep popping up in my YouTube feed, and I keep clicking on them just to waste their budget.
 I’m not so eager, but occasionally in the mood to report to Google.
 And when I do, mostly they are gone in a few days.
-I’ve never expected this before, but sure, I’m realizing Google is not that lazy.
+I’m realizing they are not that lazy as I thought before.

-This is a brand-new advertiser that came around today.
+Now, this is a brand-new advertiser name that came around today.

 彼のキャリアは終わってしまったのか?